rachithaiyappa/rachithaiyappa.github.io/about/index.md

 I am a fourth-year Ph.D. student majoring in Informatics (Complex Networks and Systems track) with a minor in Computer Science at the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington.
 Not so long ago, this seemed like a distant dream.

 My current research broadly encompasses belief networks, social information diffusion, and natural language processing.
-Some of my ongoing projects include,
+Some of my ongoing projects include (see also [papers](https://rachithaiyappa.github.io/papers/)),

 - Extracting belief networks from social media data
 - Large Language Models and Stance Detection | [arxiv](https://arxiv.org/abs/2301.02368)